-Click the Viewer icon to call the remote client (Web Client, WinClient or Java Client) to view the remote server in a separate window.
+Click the Viewer icon to view and configure the server's display/monitor in a separate window.

-A second or two after clicking the Viewer icon, the desktop of the remote server appears as a window on your PC.
-The type of viewer appearing depends on the preference settings and the type of browser you are using.
+A second or two after you clicking the Viewer icon, the remote server's display appears as a window on your desktop.
+The type of viewer will depend on the preference settings and the type of browser you are using.